- Versión en español del Convenio de Arreglo Judicial (PDF)

 - Dekrè Antant nan pwose LULAC elatriye Kont Gwo Komite Edikasyon Florid elatriye (PDF)

-The Consent Decree is the state of Florida's framework for compliance with the following federal and state laws and jurisprudence regarding the education of English language learner students:
+The Consent Decree is the state of Florida's framework for compliance with the following federal and state laws and jurisprudence regarding the education of English Language Learner (ELL) students:

 - Title VI and VII Civil Rights Act of 1964

 - Office of Civil Rights Memorandum (Standards for Title VI Compliance) of May 25, 1970

 - Requirements based on the Supreme Court decision in Lau v.
 Nichols, 1974

 - Requirements of the Vocational Education Guidelines, 1979

 - Requirements based on the Fifth Circuit Court decision in Castañeda v.
 Pickard, 1981

 - Requirements based on the Supreme Court decision in Plyler v.
 Doe, 1982

 - Section 504 of the Rehabilitation Act of 1973